- Deadlines/Application Process/Status

 Q. How do I schedule an interview?

-A. If you are invited to interview, you will receive an email from our office letting you know how to schedule your interview day.
+A. If you are invited to interview, you will receive an email from our office with information on scheduling your interview date.

 Q. What if I have another interview scheduled within the city of Chicago?
 Can you accommodate that so I only have to make one trip?